-While the above information might be correct, in theory, the reality is that this handbag is really not a better financial investment and below are 5 reasons why:
+While the above information might be correct, in theory, the reality is that this handbag is really not a better financial investment.
+Below are 5 reasons why:

 1. You need to get your hands on a Birkin first and preferably more than one

 Yup.
-I'm sure you've heard how difficult it is to purchase one of these babies from Hermes because they are just that hard to get a hold of (exclusivity, demand, supply, whatever, the mystery remains).
+I'm sure you've heard how difficult it is to purchase one of these babies from Hermes.
+This is simply because they are just that hard to get a hold of (exclusivity, demand, supply, whatever, the mystery remains).
 Which means you have to wait, and wait and wait and wait.

-Oh, and I forgot to mention, you also need to make friends, specifically Hermes sales associate friends, who you'll most likely need to spend money with to impress them into calling you as soon as a Birkin is available for purchase.
+You also need to make friends.
+Specifically, Hermes sales associate friends.
+And you'll most likely need to spend a lot of money with them to impress them into calling you as soon as a Birkin is available for purchase.

 What about buying from resellers?

 Don't feel like waiting?
-Well, you can go the reseller route, but the problem there is that the reseller markup can be anywhere from ~10% to 100%.
-Yes, you read that right, some resellers will sell you a brand new Birkin at 100% more than what is costs.
+Well, you can go the reseller route.
+However, the problem there is that the reseller markup can be anywhere from ~50% to 100%.
+Yes, you read that right, some resellers will sell you a brand new Birkin at 100% more than what it costs.
 Don't believe me?
 Just google "Reputable Hermes Birkin Resellers" or something along those lines and check out their prices.